CarlosGtrz/FlatSerializer/README.md

 * Handles `NAME()` with "extended | attributes".
 * Removes prefixes by default.
 * Can be configured to use quotes in strings only when needed (the string contains new lines or commas).
+* Includes a tool to create a queue declaration and sample code from a csv file or text from the clipboard

 ## *Install*